-The purpose of this learning activity is to enable the learner to successfully identify, teach, and support patients who will perform self-testing for anticoagulation therapy based on current therapeutic guidelines and best practice
+The learning outcome of this learning activity is to enable the learner to successfully identify, teach, and support patients who will perform self-testing for anticoagulation therapy based on current therapeutic guidelines and best practice

 At the conclusion of this program, the participant will be able to:

 Delivery of Content